unisonweb/unisonweb-org/src/data/docs/configuration.md

 ._project1> pull
 ```

-Note that if your namespace has more than one segment, you will need to nest configuration groups.
-For example, if your namespace is `foo.bar`, you'll need something like this:
+If you have multiple configuration settings that have the same prefix, you can add them both to the same "configuration group".
+For example, the next two configurations have the same meaning:

+    GitUrl._project1 = "git@github.com:myorg/coolproject"
+    GitUrl.foo.bar = "git@github.com:foo/bar.git"

     GitUrl {
-      foo {
+      _project1 = "git@github.com:myorg/coolproject"
-        bar = "git@github.com:foo/bar.git"
+      foo.bar = "git@github.com:foo/bar.git"
-      }
     }

 ## Setting default metadata like License and Author